codio/knowledge/rstsyntax.rst

 This is a link back to `Section 1`_.
 You can link based off of the heading name within a document.

+This is a cross-link to another topic:
+:ref:`full documentation <external access>`

 ---------
 Footnotes
 ---------